 The Department of Primary Health Care Sciences at the University of Oxford with local support from the Universities of Birmingham and Nottingham (UK)

 When is the study starting and how long is it expected to run for?

 We propose to begin the 3 month pilot study on 1st April 2013, recruiting practices in the month before to this.
 We shall recruit practices for the main-phase from March to May 2013, aiming to begin the 6-month intervention period on 1st July 2013.
 The trial is expected to end by 30th June 2014.

 Radcliffe Observatory Quarter

-Automated Risk Assessment for Stroke in Atrial Fibrillation: A cluster randomised controlled trial of an electronic reminder intervention to promote anticoagulation and reduce stroke risk (AURAS-AF)
+Automated Risk Assessment for Stroke in Atrial Fibrillation: a cluster randomised controlled trial of an electronic reminder intervention to promote anticoagulation and reduce stroke risk (AURAS-AF)

-We hypothesise that an automated software system, operating within electronic medical records in primary care, that identifies patients with atrial fibrillation who are eligible for oral anticoagulant therapy, will increase the uptake of therapy.
+An automated software system, operating within electronic medical records in primary care, that identifies patients with atrial fibrillation who are eligible for oral anticoagulant therapy, will increase the uptake of therapy.

 NRES Committee South Central - Berkshire, 11/02/2013, ref: 13/SC/0026